CONTINUING PROFESSIONAL DEVELOPMENT (CPD) FOR DESIGNATIONS

 Professionalization of an industry requires that practitioners remain current in their practice.
 A designated member and practitioner is required to participate in the CPD programme offered by the Professional Body for the industry.
 This document serves to outline the CPD requirements, processes and reporting that a practitioner is required to adhere to and use.

 CPD can be defined as the systematic maintenance, improvement and broadening of skills and the development of personal qualities necessary for the execution of professional and technical duties throughout a person’s career.

 The definition is intended to remain flexible enough to be relevant to all those registered and at different stages of their career.
 The Professional Body enable the practitioner to earn CPD points spread over three different categories of activities and not attendance of academic and theoretical courses alone.
-Registered practitioners are required to obtain 60 CPD points over two years; meeting these minimum CPD points will result in the renewal of registration if membership fees are paid.
+Registered practitioners are required to obtain 50 CPD points in a year; meeting these minimum CPD points will result in the renewal of registration if membership fees are paid.

 3.1 Benefits of the CPD Program

 Participation in a CPD programme has benefits to the practitioner, employer and the industry as a whole.

 In a fast growing, ever changing, highly competitive market it is important that registered practitioners demonstrate their competitiveness through the ongoing participation in CPD.
 This should become a way of life.